 In addition to importing and exporting file backups, Flipper supports syncing between adapters.
 This avoids the need for exporting and importing a file.

-# create an instance of flipper with whatever adapter you are using, # could be active record, redis, etc. current_flipper = Flipper.new(Flipper::Adapters::Memory.new) # makes cloud identical to memory flipper # note: this will wipe out whatever is in cloud Flipper::Cloud.new(token: "<your-token-here>").import(current_flipper)
+require 'flipper/cloud' # Get the currently configured instance of flipper with whatever adapter you are using. current_flipper = Flipper.instance # Or if you need to initialize flipper with a specific adapter or configuration # current_flipper = Flipper.new(Flipper::Adapters::ActiveRecord.new) # makes cloud identical to memory flipper # note: this will wipe out whatever is in cloud Flipper::Cloud.new(token: "<your-token-here>").import(current_flipper)

 Warning: do not configure the